 As we recognize October as national domestic violence awareness month, and we hold vigil for the 24 people per minute who experience rape, physical violence or stalking by an intimate partner in the United States (NDVH, 2019), let’s not forget the [...]

 How do you learn how to live when you spent most of your young adult life thinking you were going to die?
 This question resonates for many of my gay male identified clients who are HIV long term survivors (HLTS).
-For someone to be considered an HLTS they must have survived [...]
+For someone to be considered an HLTS they must have survived twice the median age [...]

 For about six years, I have relished my experiences as a queer social worker providing services to lesbian, gay, bisexual, and transgender (LGBT) older adults–often defined as people ages 60+.
-I am committed to the idea of taking care of our own community members who rarely see their lives and needs [...]
+I am committed to the idea of taking care of our own community members who rarely see their lives and needs reflected in mainstream senior [...]